CaTS | Information Technology

 Verify

-You can verify that the grades were submitted by logging into Wings Express and, under the “Faculty” tab, opening “Faculty Grade Summary.”
+You can verify that the grades were submitted by logging into Wings Express, then under the “Faculty” tab, open “Faculty Grade Summary.”

-You have one hour to change any grades that you have submitted.
+You have until grades are set in Banner to make changes.
+Grades are set in Banner at around 4:00 AM (EST) each day.
 After that time, you’ll have to click on “Change Grade” beside the student’s grade and complete and submit the form.

 Cross-listed?